roberth6060/island-apparel-react-app/README.md

 Island Apparel is a Jamaican-inspired online retail store selling custom hats, shirts, and jackets.

 ## Note
-Currently futher optimizing app, testing, and creating mobile view.
+Currently futher optimizing app, testing, and update the website UI for desktop, laptop, tablet, and mobile view.

 ## Built With